aisha-rm/Data-Sci-Projects/README.md

 # Projects
-A record of projects I have worked on.
+A record of data science realated projects I have worked on.